pmoris/goscripts/README.md

-# ebola-go
-Mining ebola-human PPI GO terms for presence in bats.

-Collaboration with Ben Verhees.

 ## GO enrichment analysis of Ebola virus - human protein-protein interaction network with respect to the existance of orthologous genes in Myotis lucifugus.

+Pieter Moris 2017
+ADReM - UAntwerpen

+Collaboration with Ben Verhees and a continuation of his 2015 project.

 [The full analysis is described here.](docs/Overview.ipynb)